emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
+## MoviePluto
+### Score: 10/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI feels very modern and unique, stands out compared to others. ✔️
+1. The site has watch lists, and you can login to sync them across devices. ✔️
+1. Has random recommendation button, and collections, but could use more in terms of sorting. 🟡
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***